fishjam-cloud/mobile-client-sdk/examples/audio-only/README.md

-# Fishjam Vision Camera example
+# Fishjam Audio Only example

-This example demonstrates how to implement a CustomSource using [VisionCamera](https://github.com/mrousavy/react-native-vision-camera) to stream content directly from your device's camera to the Fishjam SDK.
+This example demonstrates how to implement an Audio Only room with Fishjam React Native SDK.

-For more information, consult our [documentation](https://docs.fishjam.io/react-native/custom-video-sources/vision-camera).
+For more information, consult our [documentation](https://docs.fishjam.io/category/react-native-integration).

 ## Running the Example app